-A. BLOCK the largest division within the analysis and reflects a distinct operation relevant to the occupation and necessary steps the operator is required to perform to complete a specific assignment within a BLOCK which it is practical to divide any work activity; combined with other
+A. BLOCK the largest division within the analysis and reflects a distinct operation relevant to the occupation B. TASK the distinct activity that, combined with others, makes up the logical and necessary steps the operator is required to perform to complete a specific assignment within a BLOCK C. SUBTASK the smallest distinct, measurable, and observable activities into which it is practical to divide any work activity; combined with other SUBTASKS, these fully describe the logical steps required to complete a TASK